carinamina/phytolacca-chemistry/Processing/ReadMeProcessingWorkFlow_CB.txt

 Data Processing Workflow

 Each raw dataset goes through a numbered Processing script, which outputs two numbered datasets: Processed_Indiv and Processed_Line.
 Processed_Indiv has individual measurements, or means for any traits measured multiple times per individual (toughness).
 Processed_Line has line means for traits measured on multiple individuals.
-LCMS data only has a Processed_Indiv file because only one individual was sampled per line.
+LCMS data and ChemSummaries only have Processed_Indiv file because only one individual was sampled for LC/MS per line.

 To go from raw to processed, each dataset should end up with the following columns: